dotnet/docs-maui/docs/user-interface/visual-states.md

 ### Define visual states on a view

 The `VisualStateManager` class defines a `VisualStateGroups` attached property, that's used to attach visual states to a view.
 The `VisualStateGroups` property is of type `VisualStateGroupList`, which is a collection of `VisualStateGroup` objects.
 Therefore, the child of the `VisualStateManager.VisualStateGroup` attached property is a `VisualStateGroup` object.
 This object defines an `x:Name` attribute that indicates the name of the group.
 Alternatively, the `VisualStateGroup` class defines a `Name` property that you can use instead.
+For more information about attached properties, see [Attached properties](~/fundamentals/attached-properties.md).

 The `VisualStateGroup` class defines a property named `States`, which is a collection of `VisualState` objects. `States` is the content property of the `VisualStateGroups` class so you can include the `VisualState` objects as children of the `VisualStateGroup`.
 Each `VisualState` object should be identified using `x:Name` or `Name`.